oguzhan-dogru/oguzhan-dogru.github.io/about.md

 comments: false
 ---

-I'm a student at the University of Alberta, living in Edmonton.
+Experienced researcher in Machine Learning/Reinforcement Learning demonstrated by a record of 10 publications in peer-reviewed journals and conferences and several successful pilot-scale RL applications.

+My research activities include
+- theoretical expansion on the RL theory,
+- developing industrial autonomous decision-making schemes,
+- deploying Python codes through OPC & DeltaV DCS,
+- building & managing high-performing control teams,
+- and organizing industrial workshops.

+I have delivered intelligent optimization, control, and monitoring tools for Fortune 500 companies.
 Some industrial applications are published in the following.

 <!-- - [Linkedin](http://linkedin.com/in/oguzhandogru) -->